-- 1. The petitioner's OT service provider, Children in Motion (hereafter referred to as "the provider"), requested the following OT service hours for the certification period at issue: 4 units (1 hour), three times per week a total of 3 hours weekly. - 2. eQHealth Solutions, Inc. is the Quality Improvement Organization (QIO) contracted by the respondent to perform prior authorization reviews for therapy services.
+- 1. The petitioner's OT service provider, SLB Therapy (hereafter referred to as "the provider"), requested the following OT service hours for the certification period at issue: 4 units (1 hour), three times per week, and 2 units (1/2 hour), once per week a total of 3.5 hours weekly. - 2. eQHealth Solutions, Inc. is the Quality Improvement Organization (QIO) contracted by the respondent to perform prior authorization reviews for therapy services.
 The provider submitted the service request through an internet based system.
-The submission included, in part, information about the petitioner's medical conditions; his functional limitations; and other pertinent information related to the household. - 3. eQHealth Solutions' personnel had no direct contact with the petitioner, his family, or his physicians.
+The submission included, in part, information about the petitioner's medical conditions; his functional limitations; and other pertinent information related to the household. - eQHealth Solutions' personnel had no direct contact with the petitioner, his family, or his physicians.
 All pertinent information was submitted by the provider directly to eQ. - 4.
-The medical information submitted by the provider contained, in part, the following information in regard to the petitioner: - 5 vears old - Diagnosis includes Pervasive Developmental Disorder (PDD)
+The medical information submitted by the provider contained, in part, the following information in regard to the petitioner:

-- 5. The petitioner has been receiving 3 hours weekly of occupational therapy for approximately the past 2 years.
-He is currently also receiving speech therapy services through the Medicaid Program. - 6.
-The petitioner attends a private school and does not receive any additional therapy services at school. - 7.
+- 17 years old - Diagnosis includes Autism Spectrum Disorder, Developmental Coordination Disorder, and MRELD (mixed receptive expressive language disorder) - 5.
+The petitioner has been receiving 3 hours weekly of occupational therapy for at least the past 2.5 years. - 6.
+The petitioner's parents conduct a home exercise program with their son which includes walking, swimming, and soccer. - 7.
 A Plan of Care was also submitted by the provider.
 The document was signed by a physician and outlined the type of assistance to be provided by the OT provider.
-The duties include, in part: - Therapy utilizing sensory integrative techniques - Therapy in the areas of cutting skills, fine motor skills, copying/drawing skills, self-care skills, self-regulation/attention skills, - Family/Caregiver education - 8.
-A physician at eQHealth Solutions, who is board-certified in pediatrics, reviewed the submitted information and partially denied the requested OT services (approving 2 hours weekly rather than 3 hours weekly).
-The rationale for the decision was: "... the request is excessive based on the severity of delay and the progress made over a year of therapy.
-Based on the patient's deficits and needs, 4 units 2 times a week are approved."
-A notice of this determination was sent to all parties on December 17, 2013. - 9.
+The duties include, in part: - Improving sensory processing skills - Improving gross motor skills - Improving visual perceptual skills. - Improving fine motor skills - Patient/Family Education - 8.
+A physician at eQHealth Solutions, who is board-certified in pediatrics, reviewed the submitted information and partially denied the requested OT services (approving 2 hours weekly rather than 3.5 hours weekly).
+The rationale for the decision was: "Based on the patient's deficits and needs, 4 units 2 times a week are approved.
+The additional requested units are not approved as they are deemed excessive."
+A notice of this determination was sent to all parties on March 17, 2014. - 9.
 The above notice stated that a reconsideration review of this determination by eQHealth could be requested, and additional information could be provided with the request for reconsideration.
-A reconsideration review was requested by the provider on December 19, 2013. - 10.
-A second physician-reviewer at eQHealth conducted a reconsideration review and upheld the initial decision to approve 2 hours weekly.
-A notice of this reconsideration determination was mailed to all parties on December 23, 2013.
+A reconsideration review was not requested in this case. - 10.
 The petitioner thereafter requested a fair hearing and this proceeding followed.

-- 11. The respondent administratively approved the requested therapy hours (3 hours weekly) pending the outcome of the fair hearing since the petitioner had been approved for 3 hours of therapy weekly in the prior certification period. - 12.
-The petitioner's mother testified that the petitioner has made small advancements in his therapy progress but he is still below age-level in his skills.
-She also stated her son cannot dress or bathe himself, brush his teeth, or wash his face and hands.
-He also cannot open a water bottle or use utensils properly because he has a weak grip.
-The petitioner's mother also stated she believes a reduction in service hours will cause her son to fall further behind in his skill levels. - 13.
-The respondent's witness, Dr. Mittal, testified that the partial denial of the petitioner's request for OT services was appropriate because the petitioner has made improvements during his therapy and, therefore, the service should be reduced from 3 hours to 2 hours weekly. - 14.
+- 11. The respondent did not administratively approve the requested therapy hours (3 hours weekly) pending the outcome of the fair hearing since the petitioner did not make the hearing request within the requisite 10 day period. - 12.
+The petitioner's father testified that his son has met some of his therapy goals and is emerging in his progress toward other therapy goals.
+The father also stated his son's progress will be limited if the therapy service is reduced at this time. - 13.
+The respondent's witness, Dr. Mittal, testified that the partial denial of the petitioner's request for OT services was appropriate because the petitioner has not made much improvement during the past years of therapy. - 14.
 OT service for children is a covered service under the Medicaid State Plan in Florida.
 These services are provided in accordance with the respondent's Therapy Services Coverage and Limitations Handbook ("Therapy Handbook"), effective August, 2013.